Jaguar XKE (1961-1975)

-As beautiful today as when it was introduced in 1961, the Jaguar XKE was designed by aerodynamics engineer Malcolm Sayer.
+As beautiful today as when it was introduced in 1961, the Jaguar E-Type was designed by an aerodynamics engineer named Malcolm Sayer.
 Standard equipment included all-wheel independent suspension, four-wheel disc brakes, and a triple-carbureted DOHC motor.
-With the majority of the cars shipped to America, the XKE was a huge sales success for Jaguar.
+A huge sales success, the majority of cars were shipped to America, where they were sold as the Jaguar XKE.

 Jaguar XKE Series 1